openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 ==========

-With the change in stewardship from edX to The Center for Reimagining Learner, it is essential to have a well defined plan for maintaining the platform.
+With the change in stewardship from edX to The Center for Reimagining Learning, it is essential to have a well defined plan for maintaining the platform.

 In order to ensure that the project is sustainable for the long term,